 June 26, 2026, at 12 p.m.
 ET / 11 a.m.
 CT / 9 a.m.
 PT

-Submit a 5-minute Video Reflection by July 13.
+A 5-minute Video Reflection by July 13.

-Attend a 1-hour Group Close-Out on Friday, July 31, 2026, at 12 p.m.
+A 1-hour Group Close-Out on Friday, July 31, 2026, at 12 p.m.
 ET / 11 a.m.
 CT / 9 a.m.
 PT.

 Why: Participants in the Feedback Group will receive a total of $500 each for completing all required activities.
 Along with financial compensation, participants will enhance their knowledge and skills to engage effectively with the communities they serve and contribute to the design and refinement of version 2.0 of the toolkit.
 They will also have opportunities for peer learning, allowing them to share experiences and questions related to participatory engagement with other professionals in community development.